Texas lawmakers recommend impeaching Attorney General Ken Paxton after Republican investigation

 Paxton has been under FBI investigation for years over accusations that he used his office to help a donor and was separately indicted on securities fraud charges in 2015, but has yet to stand trial.

+Since the House committee investigation came to light this week, Paxton has suggested that it is a politically motivated attack by a “liberal” Republican House speaker, Dade Phelan, whom he also accused of being drunk on the job.
+Phelan’s office has brushed off Paxton’s accusation as an attempt by Paxton to “save face.”

+One of Paxton’s criminal defense attorneys, Philip Hilder, said Thursday that Paxton’s alleged wrongdoing should be left to the courts.

+“These matters are appropriate for resolution in a judicial system, not in a political system,” Hilder told The Associated Press.

+Impeachment requires a two-thirds vote of the state’s 150-member House chamber, where Republicans hold a commanding 85-64 majority.
+It’s unclear how many backers Paxton may have in the House.
+Since the prospect of impeachment suddenly emerged Wednesday, none of Texas other top Republicans have voiced support for Paxton.

+When a vote will come also is unclear.
+Rep. Andrew Murr, the Republican chair of the investigative committee, said he did not have a timeline and Phelan’s office declined to comment.

 Unlike in Congress, impeachment in Texas requires immediate removal from office until a trial is held in the Senate.
-That means Paxton faces ouster at the hands of GOP lawmakers just seven months after easily winning a third term over challengers — among them George P. Bush — who had urged voters to reject a compromised incumbent but discovered that many didn’t know about Paxton’s litany of alleged misdeeds or dismissed the accusations as political attacks.
 Republican Gov. Greg Abbott could appoint an interim replacement.

-Two of Paxton’s defense attorneys did not immediately respond to requests for comment.
-Paxton has suggested that the investigation that came to light this week is a politically motivated attack by a “liberal” Republican House speaker, Dade Phelan, whom he also accused of being drunk on the job.
-Phelan’s office has brushed off Paxton’s accusation as an attempt by Paxton to “save face.”

-Chris Hilton, a senior lawyer in the attorney general’s office, told reporters before Thursday’s committee vote that what investigators said about Paxton was “false,” “misleading,” and “full of errors big and small.”
-He said all of the allegations were known when Texans reelected Paxton in November, adding, “the voters want Ken Paxton.”

-Impeachment requires a two-thirds vote of the state’s 150-member House chamber, where Republicans hold a commanding 85-64 majority.

-Rep. Andrew Murr, the Republican chair of the investigative committee, said he did not know when a vote might be taken and Phelan’s office declined to comment.
+It means Paxton faces ouster at the hands of GOP lawmakers just seven months after easily winning a third term over challengers — among them George P. Bush — who had urged voters to reject a compromised incumbent but discovered that many didn’t know about Paxton’s litany of alleged misdeeds or dismissed the accusations as political attacks.

 In one sense, Paxton’s political peril arrived with dizzying speed: House Republicans did not reveal they had been investigating him until Tuesday, followed the next day by an extraordinary public airing of alleged criminal acts he committed as one of Texas’ most powerful figures.